NU Public Interest Program

 A.

 Q. I have already received an offer to work at an organization that is unaffiliated with NUPIP.
 I would love to be part of the program and I think this organization fits the criteria of NUPIP host organizations.
-Is there any way to merge and become part of the new class of Fellows?
+Is there a way to accept this offer and still be part of the program?

 A.